c0d3Art1st/mws-restaurant-stage-1/README.md

-# Restaurant Reviews(Stage 2)
+# Restaurant Reviews(Stage 3)

 **Restaurant Reviews** is a three-stage course material project and part of [Udacity](https://www.udacity.com/)'s new [Mobile Web Specialist](https://www.udacity.com/course/mobile-web-specialist-nanodegree--nd024) Nanodegree.
 It is a simple Google Maps-like web-app that offers the user reviews and information about restaurants in New York.
 It has been implemented with a mobile-first approach that uses responsiveness and caching to make the web-app feel and display well on a range of devices with different screen sizes.

 ---
-### Project Overview: Stage 2
+### Project Overview: Stage 3

-For stage 2 of the **Restaurant Reviews** projects, the conversion of a static webpage to a mobile ready web application has to be driven even further.
-Restaurant data is to be requested from a node-server and the returned JSON to be parsed.
-The information is to be stored via indexedDB.
-Thereafter the app is to be evaluated by the Lighthouse audition tool of the Chrome Developer Tools.
-A score of 90%+ on Progressive Web Apps and A11y and 70%+ on Performance must be achieved.
+For stage 3 of the **Restaurant Reviews** projects, the conversion of a static webpage to a mobile ready web application has to be driven even further.
+Users shall be enabled to favor and submit a review for a Restaurant.
+All this needs to be functional online and offline via background-syncing.
+Additionally a score of 90%+ on Progressive Web Apps, A11y & Performance must be achieved in Google Lighthouse.